Alluxio/alluxio/docs/en/contributor/Code-Conventions.md

 #### Warn Log Level

 Warn level logging (`LOG.warn`) indicates a logical mismatch between user intended behavior and Alluxio behavior.
-Warn level logs are accompanied by an exception message.
-The associated stack trace may be found in debug level logs.
+Warn level logs are accompanied by an exception message using `e.toString()`.
+The associated stack trace is typically not included to avoid spamming the logs.
+If needed, print the details in separate debug level logs.

 ```java
 // Recommended